Bicycling

 Riding on Roads and Paths:

-• Cyclists should ride near the right side of the road unless passing, turning left or avoiding hazards.
+• Ride near the right side of the road unless you’re passing, turning left or avoiding hazards.

-• On one-way streets with multiple lanes, cyclists can ride near the left side.
+• On one-way streets with multiple lanes, you may ride near the left side.

-• Cyclists must ride no more than two side-by-side, except on dedicated bike paths.
+• Ride no more than two side by side, except on dedicated bike paths.

-• Cyclists should use bike paths when provided, rather than the roadway.
+• Use bike paths when available instead of the roadway.

-• Bikes used at night must have a front light and a rear light or rear reflector.
+• If riding at night, your bike must have a front light and a rear light or reflector.

 Motorized Bicycles: